Signal propagation and linear response in the delay Vicsek model: Perturbation

-To study the response of the time delay VM to such ``accidental perturbations'', we consider the same scenario as in the preceding section --- with the important difference that the leader abruptly turns by an angle $\varphi$ at time $t=0$ but subsequently obeys the dynamic equations~\eqref{eq:vtdisc}, \eqref{eq:rtdisc}, rather than following an externally prescribed route.
+To study the response of the delay VM to such `accidental perturbations', we consider the same noiseless scenario as in the preceding section --- with the important difference that the leader abruptly turns by an angle $\varphi$ at time $t=0$ but subsequently obeys the dynamic equations~\eqref{eq:vtdisc}, \eqref{eq:rtdisc}, rather than following an externally prescribed route.
 In this case, the system receives information only at time $t=0$ and relaxes freely, thereafter.
 The response of the flock in terms of its polarization is plotted in Fig.~\ref{fig:polarizationvarytau}a, again for four different values of time delay.
-Three main effects of the time delay on the response can be discerned.
+Two main effects of the time delay on the response can be discerned.
 First, as already gleaned from the above discussion, delayed interactions cause a lag of the collective response.
-This increases the relaxation time of the polarization.
-Which can, secondly, be interpreted as a form of swarm memory.
-The spatio-temporal spreading of the perturbation, which is already present in the standard VM is temporally stretched further, over $\tau$ time-steps, which might be called a reverberation.
-It effectively softens the overall impact onto the flock.
-In the figure, this is witnessed by a smaller overall decay of the polarization at late times for larger delays.
-Where there is reverberation, its more potent sister echo is not far.
-Indeed, thirdly, and most spectacularly, a sufficiently strong retardation of the interactions introduces an oscillatory response in the form of periodic spikes in the polarization dynamics.
+This increases the relaxation time $t_{\rm R}$ of the polarization by the delay time $\tau$, i.e., $t_{\rm R}(\tau) = t_{\rm R}(0) + \tau$.
+This ansatz is verified in Fig.~\ref{fig:polarizationvarytau}c, where we show the relaxation time of the polarization as a function of the delay time.
+Here, the relaxation time $t_{\rm R}$ is defined as the time when the polarization reaches 99\% of its plateau value, i.e., $\Phi(t_{\rm R}) = 0.99\, \Phi(\infty)$.
+Second, a sufficiently strong retardation of the interactions introduces an oscillatory response in the form of periodic spikes in the polarization dynamics.
 Their period is given by $\tau + 1$ and their amplitude increases with growing $\tau$ and decays with growing lab time $t$.
-Oscillatory instabilities are well known to be a hallmark of delay dynamical systems~\cite{geiss2019brownian,holubec2021scaling}.
-In the time delay VM, they can be explained as follows.
+Such delay-induced oscillations are well known to be a hallmark of delay dynamical systems~\cite{geiss2019brownian,holubec2021scaling}.
+In the delay VM, they can be explained as follows.
 After the leader has been perturbed, it will spread the perturbation to the rest of the flock but also tend to realign itself with its (former) neighbors.
 The leader may therefore already have realigned with the initial direction of its more distant neighbors once these neighbors are affected by the spreading impulse of the initial perturbation.
 Their delayed reaction may then echo back to the leader, after yet another delay time.
 This wave-like oscillatory spreading pattern clearly constitutes a pulse propagation.
 Apart from the crucial delay interaction, it is tied to the finite extent of the perturbing impulse and the subsequent free relaxation of the leader, so that it could not be observed in the turning scenario studied further above, where the leader's dynamics is at all times determined by Eq.~\eqref{eq:deterministicL}, which provides a persistent information influx preventing the backlash.
+However, once the oscillations in the polarization are present, they represent a robust, time-local effect that does not vanish in large ensembles of particles, not even after averaging over the noise~\cite{holubec2021scaling}, unless one introduces sufficient dispersion in the reaction-time delays of the individual particles.